 It is never a good idea to begin a child custody battle alone or cutting corners.
 Get a Charlotte child custody lawyer involved in your case as soon as custody issues arise.
 Having legal counsel allows you to focus on your child or children while the attorney handles the paperwork.
 A lawyer will also speak on your behalf and ensure you don’t make mistakes that jeopardize your case.

 Contact a Charlotte Family Law Firm Today!

 Child custody is such a sensitive matter that you need experts on the subject if you must win.
 At Waple and Houk, our Charlotte family and child custody attorneys understand how vital it is for you not to lose your child, and we’ll ensure this doesn’t happen.
-Our goal is to protect what’s important to you, so call us today to schedule a free case review.
+Our goal is to protect what’s important to you, so call us today to schedule a confidential case review.